 10 Best Hiking Trails near Bozeman, MT

-In the mountainous region of Southwest Montana, Bozeman is a university city with significant outdoor appeal.
-The sprawling Custer Gallatin National Forest surrounds the town, inviting public parks stem from the city streets, and several quintessential Montana hiking trails spiderweb throughout these wide-open spaces.
+Bozeman is a university city in the mountainous region of Southwest Montana with a big hiking appeal.
+The sprawling Custer Gallatin National Forest surrounds the town, and inviting public parks stem from the city streets.
+Several quintessential Montana hiking trails spiderweb throughout these wide-open spaces.

 The Gallatin Valley Land Trust maintains several excellent in-town routes within their "Main Street to the Mountains" trail network.
 This ever-expanding network has family-friendly hikes, great sunset routes, and endless connecter trails for all-day adventures.